apache/flink/docs/dev/table/connect.zh.md

 The old CSV format is included in Flink and does not require additional dependencies.

 <span class="label label-danger">Attention</span> The old CSV format for writing rows is limited at the moment.
-Only a custom field delimiter is supported as optional parameter.

 {% top %}